gabrieloanca/gmxtools/README.md

-Python scripts for running EVB simulations Gromacs.
+gmxtools is a series of python scripts for running EVB simulations in gromacs.

 For download and updates, vizit or clone:
     https://github.com/gabrieloanca/gmxtools.git